3 Day Winter Self Drive Tour of Iceland

 Day 3

-If there is no snow on the ground and you are dressed warmly with good hiking boots, the route is beautiful.
-The warm river at the end is very much worth the 1.5-hour long hike!
+The route is beautiful if no snow is on the ground and you're dressed warmly with good hiking boots.
+The warm river at the trail's end is so breathtaking that you wouldn't mind the 1.5-hour-long hike.

-If there's a lot of snow and conditions aren't good for the hike, then alternatively, you can drive along the south coast towards the gorgeous waterfalls Seljalandsfoss and Skógafoss.
-Right next to Seljalandsfoss is another stunning waterfall called Gljúfrabúi, hidden inside a cave.
+If there's a lot of snow and conditions aren't suitable for the hike, you can drive along the South Coast towards the gorgeous waterfalls Seljalandsfoss and Skogafoss.
+On a sunny and clear day, spotting a rainbow above Skogafoss waterfall's wide cascade is easy.

-If you haven't had your fill of soaking in hot water, then you can drive towards Seljavallalaug, a warm pool located on the side of a mountain.
-From the parking lot, there's a short 10-15 minute walk to the pool.
+If you still need to get your fill of soaking in hot water, you can drive towards Seljavallalaug, a warm pool on the side of a mountain.
+There's a 10 to 15-minute walk to the pool from the parking lot.

-After your last soak, drive back to the airport for your flight home.
+After your last soak, drive back to the airport or Reykjavik to return your car rental and catch your flight home.

 Read more